Effective generation for foliated surfaces: results and applications: Introduction

-to be highly structured for each fixed dimension $n$, in analogy with the case the classical case of volumes of varieties of general type, cf.~\cite{HMX12}.
+to be highly structured for each fixed dimension $n$.
 In particular, we expect $\mathcal V_n$ to be bounded away from $0$.
-This is a challenging problem, already for $n=2$, but by perturbing $K_{\cal F}$ slightly we can verify this prediction.
+This is a challenging problem, already for $n=2$, but by perturbing $K_{\cal F}$ slightly we can verify a related prediction.